 If necessary, add fluid to restore to the proper indicated level.
 With a clean cloth, wipe any spilled fluid from all surfaces.
 Refer to Recommended Fluids, Lubricants, and Genuine Parts for correct fluid types.

 Front Suspension Ball Joints

 There are two front suspension lower ball joints that are permanently lubricated.
-Inspect these ball joints whenever under vehicle service is done.
-Damaged seals and their corresponding potentially damaged ball joints must be replaced.
+Inspect these ball joints whenever under-vehicle service is done.
+Damaged seals should be replaced to prevent leakage or grease contamination.

 Body Lubrication